Russia renews strikes on Ukraine capital, hits other cities

 Ukrainian officials have not confirmed striking targets in Russia.
 However, they claimed responsibility for destroying a key warship with missiles earlier this week.

 The Moskva sank Thursday after taking heavy damage.
-Russia did not acknowledge any attack, saying only that a fire had detonated ammunition on board.

-The sinking reduced Russia’s firepower in the Black Sea and seemed to symbolize Moscow’s fortunes in an eight-week invasion widely seen as a historic blunder following the Russian retreat from the Kyiv region and much of northern Ukraine.
+Russia did not acknowledge any attack, saying only that a fire had detonated ammunition on board, but the loss seemed to symbolize Moscow’s fortunes in an eight-week invasion widely seen as a historic blunder.

-After the withdrawal, bodies were abandoned in the streets of towns around Kyiv or given temporary burials.
-Andriy Nebytov, who heads the region’s police force, cited police data indicating 95% died from gunshot wounds, saying they were “simply executed in the streets.”
+Russian Maj.
+Gen. Vladimir Frolov, whose troops have been among those besieging Mariupol, was buried Saturday in St. Petersburg after dying in battle, Gov. Alexander Beglov said.
+Ukraine has said several Russian generals and dozens of other high-ranking officers have been killed in the war.

 The diplomatic chasm between Russia and the West deepened further Saturday, as Moscow barred British Prime Minister Boris Johnson and a dozen other top U.K. officials from entering the country in response to British sanctions.